Seraph: In Christianity

 Origen wrote in On First Principles that the Seraphim, in the Book of Isaiah, are the physical representation of the Christ and the Holy Spirit.
 His rationale comes from the idea that nothing "can wholly know the beginnings of all things and the ends of the universe" aside from God.
-Origen concludes this section in writing about the Seraphim as beings that have the knowledge of God revealed to them which elevates the role of the Seraphim to divine levels:
+Origen concludes this section in writing about the Seraphim as beings that have the knowledge of God revealed to them, which elevates the role of the Seraphim to divine levels:

 Nevertheless whatever it is that these powers may have learned through the revelation of the Son of God and of the Holy Spirit-and they will certainly be able to acquire a great deal of knowledge, and the higher ones much more than the lower-still it is impossible for them to comprehend everything; for it is written, 'The more part of God's works are secret.

 This quote suggests that Origen believed the Seraphim are revealed this knowledge because of their anointed status as Son of God and the Holy Spirit.
-He was later criticized for making such claims and labeled a heretic by the Christian church.
-However, his theory about the Seraphim, as referred to in Isaiah, would be reflected in other early Christian literature, as well as early Christian belief through the second century.
+He was later criticized for making such claims and branded a heretic by the Chalcedonian Church at the Second Council of Constantinople.
+His theory about the Seraphim, though, as referred to in Isaiah, would be reflected in other early Christian literature, as well as early Christian belief through the second century.

 Thomas Aquinas in his Summa Theologiae offers a description of the nature of seraphim:

 The name "Seraphim" does not come from charity only, but from the excess of charity, expressed by the word ardor or fire.
-Hence Dionysius (Coel.
+Hence, Dionysius (Coel.
 Hier. vii) expounds the name "Seraphim" according to the properties of fire, containing an excess of heat.
 Now in fire we may consider three things.

 First, the movement which is upwards and continuous.
 This signifies that they are borne inflexibly towards God.

 Secondly, the active force which is "heat", which is not found in fire simply, but exists with a certain sharpness, as being of most penetrating action, and reaching even to the smallest things, and as it were, with superabundant fervor; whereby is signified the action of these angels, exercised powerfully upon those who are subject to them, rousing them to a like fervor, and cleansing them wholly by their heat.

-Thirdly we consider in fire the quality of clarity, or brightness; which signifies that these angels have in themselves an inextinguishable light, and that they also perfectly enlighten others.
+Thirdly, we consider in fire the quality of clarity, or brightness; which signifies that these angels have in themselves an inextinguishable light, and that they also perfectly enlighten others.